HughP/dnj-corpus/README.md

 /ŋ/

+Allophonic variation of vowels does occur.
+In some dialects these allophones have been considered phonemic.
+However the phonemic status is not attested ubiquitously in Eastern Dan.
+This accounts for the addition of three letters 〈ɩ〉, 〈ʋ〉, and 〈ʋ̈〉 between the 1982 and the 1994 versions of the reading primers.
+These allophones are the result of Extra High Tone interaction with the phonemes: /e/, /o/, /ɤ/ respectively.

 <!--
-> Eastern Dan has a rich inventory of vowel phonemes: twelve oral and nine nasal, each of which can occur as single vowels or sequences of two identical vowels.
-The velar nasal /ŋ/ is also best interpreted as a vowel (with a restricted distribution), because it occurs in the same phonotactic slot as vowels and bears tone as vowels do.
-This brings the total number of vowels to 22.

 >The existing orthography contains three cases of vowel over-representation:
 <e, ɩ>: the phoneme /e/ is pronounced [ɪ] on a xH tone syllable and [e] elsewhere;
 <o, ʋ>: the phoneme /o/ is pronounced [ʊ] on a xH tone syllable and [o] elsewhere;
 <ö, ʋ̈>: the phoneme /ɤ/ is pronounced [ұ]15 ((U+04B1 CYRILLIC SMALL LETTER STRAIGHT U WITH STROKE https://en.wikipedia.org/wiki/Near-close_back_unrounded_vowel)) on a xH tone syllable and [ɤ] elsewhere.2
-The allophonic graphemes <ɩ, ʋ ʋ̈> were relative latecomers to the orthography – they are not listed in the 1982 version of the orthography guide – following the discovery that they are contrastive in Man and some other dialects.
+The allophonic graphemes <ɩ, ʋ, ʋ̈> were relative latecomers to the orthography – they are not listed in the 1982 version of the orthography guide – following the discovery that they are contrastive in Man and some other dialects.
 -->

 ###### Based on content presented in 1994

-Nasal Vowels are indicated with by an 〈n〉 following the vowel.
+The following is a list of functional units which represent vowels.
+All of these functional units are attested in the 1994 primer.
+Nasal Vowels are indicated with by an 〈n〉 following the vowel, though 〈n〉can be a self standing letter in the orthography too.
 ```
 Ʋ	ʋ
 Ʋʋ	ʋʋ